HuberSleepLab/HuberSleepLab.github.io/Matlab.md

 ### Logical operators
 Other than numbers, you can have a variable (or array, or matrix) that is just `true` or `false`.
 These are also represented as 1 and 0, respectively, and are called **booleans**.
-> N.B. "true" and "false" get automatically symbolized as 1 and 0 by MATLAB, but 1 and 0 don't automatically mean true and false for MATLAB, so if something doesn't work, try `logical([1 0 0 1])` around your desired boolean.
+> N.B. "true" and "false" get automatically symbolized as 1 and 0 by MATLAB, but 1 and 0 don't automatically mean true and false when you write them, so if something doesn't work, try `logical([1 0 0 1])` around your desired boolean.

 Just like with addition, you can combine logical operators with `&` (and) or `|` (or).